eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

     # Participant that will communicate with a DDS Router in a different LAN.
     # This Participant will work as the remote DDS Router Client, so it set the connection address of the remote one.

-    Wan:                              # Participant Id = Wan ; if type is not specified, this value is used to determine the Participant Kind
+    Wan:                              # Participant Id = Wan ; if kind is not specified, this value is used to determine the Participant Kind

       id: 2                           # Internal WAN Discovery Server id => GuidPrefix = 01.0f.02.00.00.00.00.00.00.00.ca.fe